Diocese of Oxford

 The Diocese of Oxford is a Church of England diocese that forms part of the Province of Canterbury.
 The diocese is led by the Bishop of Oxford (currently Steven Croft), and the bishop's seat is at Christ Church Cathedral, Oxford.
 It contains more church buildings than any other diocese and has more paid clergy than any other except London.

 The diocese now covers the counties of Berkshire (118 churches), Buckinghamshire (152 churches), Oxfordshire (227 churches) and five churches in the nearby counties.
+Their 284 schools educate more than 68,000 students.

 History

 The Diocese of Oxford was created by letters patent from Henry VIII on 1 September 1542, out of part of the Diocese of Lincoln.
 Osney Abbey was designated the original cathedral, but in 1545 this was changed to St Frideswide's Priory which became Christ Church Cathedral.

 In 1836 the Archdeaconry of Berkshire was transferred from the Diocese of Salisbury to Oxford.
 This comprises the county of Berkshire and parts of Wiltshire.

-By an Act of 1837 Buckinghamshire was notified of its transfer from the then Diocese of Lincoln, to become the Archdeaconry of Buckingham, effective from 1845.
+An Order in Council of 1837 transferred the Archdeaconry of Buckingham from the Diocese of Lincoln.

 In 2013 and 2014, the Diocese of Oxford discussed and resolved to undertake some pastoral alterations; the new archdeaconry of Dorchester was created on 1 March 2014.
 On 3 March 2014, it was announced that Judy French would become the first Archdeacon of Dorchester from June 2014.